 Reserve judgment on your teen’s suggestions

-A road trip may be your first time hearing your teen’s favorite podcasts, music, or listening to them talk freely.
+A road trip may be your first time hearing your teen’s favorite podcasts, or music, or listening to them talk freely.
 Teens are only just beginning to form their identities and can be really sensitive, even a small critical comment can cause them to shut down.
-Try asking questions like “what is it you like most about this band?” or “what is your favorite part of this podcast?”
+Try asking questions like “What is it you like most about this band?” or “What is your favorite part of this podcast?”

 If anything truly alarms you, save it for when you get home.
 A fight about taste in music trapped in a car in front of the whole family isn’t going to end well for anyone.

 Not everything has to be about a screen or stereo.
 Adult coloring books can be a great activity that doesn’t include headphones.
 Gift each kid with a coloring book that pertains to one of their interests (they make them for virtually every movie, show, and celebrity you can think of these days) and a set of new coloring pencils.
 I guarantee they will get that little back-to-school shopping rush.

 Word games are great tech-free entertainment